So you want to learn how to become a teacher in Texas? Well, you’re in the right place!

 Becoming a teacher in Texas through alternative certification includes some of the same steps as the traditional route: enrolling in a program, passing your exams, background check, etc.

-But there are a few differences that make the path unique, so let's walk through the steps of alternative certification.
+Let's walk through the steps of alternative certification.

 1. Decide what you want to teach